jlucid/qExplorer/README.md

 The qExplorer assumes that your system already has the [qutil](https://github.com/nugend/qutil) library installed.

-Once installed, create a soft link named "qExplorer" in your QPATH directory which points to the qExplorer/lib folder.
-This will enable standard .utl.require function to find the init.q file and load the library.
-The namespace contains all the supported API calls.
+Once installed, create a soft link named "qExplorer" in your QPATH directory which points to the qExplorer folder.
+This will enable standard .utl.require function to locate the init.q file and load all required tables and source files.

 ```C++
     q).utl.require "qExplorer"